Unremovable Alzheimer's bracelets are safer

 How best to deal with Alzheimer's & Dementia

 Get a bracelet early so they understand why they need the bracelet, and they'll be less inclined to remove it later on.

 Get one they'll like to wear.
 It may help to have them participate to feel included in their own care.
 Doing everything for them can make them feel more helpless.

-Measure their wrists carefully so the fit is perfect and is as snug as possible, but still comfortable.
+Measure wrists carefully so the fit is perfect and is snug, but still comfortable.
 In later stages, if the bracelet is uncomfortable, they're more likely to pull it off.

 Early diagnosis of Alzheimer’s is important

 • A better chance of benefiting from treatment

 Includes bracelet, tag and engraving.
 Special sisterhook clasp and construction keeps loved ones safer than any ordinary medical bracelet.